tiepdotme/serenade-wind/_posts/2019-12-15-sailing-around-the-world.md

 ## More Sailing

 Before we met, Andrew and I both spent a bit of time sailing.
-When he was living in British Columbia, he owned a catamaran (her name was Periwinkle) which he took out all the time on his own around Boundary Bay.
+When he was living in British Columbia, he owned a catamaran (her name was [Periwinkle](/resources/)), which he took out all the time on his own around Boundary Bay.

 I had taken a variety of ASA courses, joined a sailing club which got me out on a 36’ Catalina twice a month for a few years, chartered yachts from time to time, raced in the summer Wednesday sunset regattas out of Marina Del Rey, did a moonlight sail in San Francisco (caught in the fog with strong currents was a memorable experience), and crewed a 10-day trip island hopping in the British Virgin Islands.